-Duke students, please contact Dr. Li-Chen Chin with questions or concerns that are not answered in the FAQ below. email@example.com or 919-684-5480.
+Duke students, please contact Dr. Li-Chen Chin with questions or concerns that are not answered below. email@example.com or 919-684-5480.

-A: If you have employment authorization granted under DACA and the program is rescinded, you won't be eligible for Duke work study.
-Duke may change the components of your award to meet your demonstrated financial need.
-If you are a graduate or professional student, please check with your department.
+If your employment authorization granted under DACA expires, Duke may change the components of your award to meet your demonstrated financial need.

 A: Please appoint a family member or a trusted friend as your representative.
 If you are stopped or detained off campus, ask your representative to page the Dean-on-call at 919-970-4169, and the Dean-on-call will respond and connect you with appropriate resources.